Our aim is to put good research evidence at the heart of decision making in the NHS, public health and social care.

 The NIHR Dissemination Centre is funded by the NIHR with contributions from Health and Care Research Wales and the HSC R&D Division, Public Health Agency in Northern Ireland.

-The National Institute for Health Research (NIHR) is funded through the Department of Health to improve the health and wealth of the nation through research.
+The National Institute for Health Research (NIHR) is funded through the Department of Health and Social Care to improve the health and wealth of the nation through research.
 It is a large, multi-faceted and nationally distributed organisation.
 Together, NIHR people, facilities and systems represent the most integrated clinical research system in the world - driving research from bench to bedside for the benefit of patients and the economy.

 Since its establishment, the NIHR has transformed research in the NHS.
 It has increased the volume of applied health research for the benefit of patients and the public, driven faster translation of basic science discoveries into tangible benefits for patients and the economy, and developed and supported the people who conduct and contribute to applied health research.
 To find out more visit the NIHR website.